-You’ve undoubtedly seen the image of the Taj Mahal numerous times, but still, nothing can compare you for your first real-life glimpse.
+You’ve undoubtedly seen images of the Taj Mahal many, many times.
+Still, nothing can quite compare you for your first glimpse of this marvelous mausoleum.

-With pure excitement that morning in Agra, I woke up with the roosters, determined to arrive before thousands of additional visitors joined me.
-It was my first time in India.
+On the morning I planned to visit, I woke up with the roosters.
+It was my first time in India and I was determined to arrive before thousands of additional visitors joined me.

-After I passed through the turnstile, I sat on a bench in front of the reflecting pool, watching how the light changed the marble’s color.
-From a shrimp-colored morning glow, to a bathed-in-sunlight look, it was magnificent!
+After passing through the Taj’s turnstile, I sat on a bench in front of the reflecting pool and watched how the light changed the marble’s color.
+It gradually transitioned from a shrimp-colored hue in the morning to a pristine white by mid-day.

 Where in the World?

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.